-Thinking about or planning to take your own life is called suicidal ideation.
+Thinking about or planning to take one's own life is called suicidal ideation.

 Suicide is often the result of many factors.
 These will differ from child to child.
 Many children are having problems coping with stress.
 They may feel overwhelmed and hopeless.

-They may also have a mental health problem such as depression.
-This can cause suicidal thoughts alone.
+They may also have a mental health, problem such as depression.
+This can cause suicidal thoughts.
 It can also make stress much worse.

 A child who is thinking about suicide may: